primeqa/primeqa/examples/boolqa/README.md

 The inner details of the machine reading comprehension for TydiQA are analyzed in more detail in [notebook](../../notebooks/mrc/tydiqa.ipynb).

-The inner details of the evidence classifier are analyzed in more detail in [notebook](../../notebooks/boolqa/evc.ipynb).
+The inner details of the answer classifier are analyzed in more detail in [notebook](../../notebooks/boolqa/evc.ipynb).

 Some of this system has been described in the papers [Do Answers to Boolean Questions Need Explanations?
 Yes](https://arxiv.org/abs/2112.07772) and [GAAMA 2.0: An Integrated System that Answers Boolean and Extractive Questions](https://arxiv.org/abs/2206.08441)